ionos-cloud/ionosctl/docs/subcommands/DNS/record/create.md

       --enabled          When true - the record is visible for lookup (default true) -f, --force            Force command to execute without user input -h, --help             Print usage
-  -n, --name *           The name of the DNS record.
-Provide a wildcard i.e. * to match requests for non-existent names under your DNS Zone name (required)
+  -n, --name \*          The name of the DNS record.
+Provide a wildcard i.e. \* to match requests for non-existent names under your DNS Zone name.
+Note that some terminals require '*' to be escaped, e.g. '\*' (required)
       --no-headers       When using text output, don't print headers -o, --output string    Desired output format [text|json] (default "text") --priority int32   Priority value is between 0 and 65535.
 Priority is mandatory for MX, SRV and URI record types and ignored for all other types.